ConductorOne/baton-asana/README.md

-      --client-id string       The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string   The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) -f, --file string            The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                   help for baton-asana
+      --client-id string       The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string   The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) -f, --file string            The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                   help for baton-workato
-      --log-format string      The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string       The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") -p, --provisioning           This must be set in order for provisioning actions to be enabled. ($BATON_PROVISIONING) --token string           The Asana personal access token used to connect to the Asana API. ($BATON_TOKEN) -v, --version                version for baton-asana
+      --log-format string      The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string       The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") -p, --provisioning           This must be set in order for provisioning actions to be enabled ($BATON_PROVISIONING) --skip-full-sync         This must be set to skip a full sync ($BATON_SKIP_FULL_SYNC) --ticketing              This must be set to enable ticketing support ($BATON_TICKETING) --token string           required: Your workato API key ($BATON_TOKEN) -v, --version                version for baton-workato

-Use "baton-asana [command] --help" for more information about a command.
+Use "baton-workato [command] --help" for more information about a command.
 ```